 There really is nothing like feeling the breeze in your hair and your favorite tunes blaring through the speakers as you hit the open road day after day.
 However, the day can take quite a turn if you haven’t prepared properly.

+You’ve meticulously researched the best way to plan a road trip and crafted the perfect route.
 But now that it’s almost road trip time, what do you pack?

 From first aid kits to camping gear to cooking essentials, we have you covered.
 This ultimate road trip packing list will prepare you for all scenarios.